vaishaligupta28/DataStructure-AlgorithmPractise/src/main/java/org/example/sorting/Sorting.md

 Starting from the unsorted set={9 7 8 6 4 5 2 3}

-After the 1st iteration, swapped 9 with 2, Sorted Set = {2 7 8 6 4 5 9 3}
+After the 1st iteration, min:2 swapped 9 with 2, Sorted Set = {2 7 8 6 4 5 9 3}
-After the 2nd iteration, swapped 7 with 3, Sorted Set = {2 3 8 6 4 5 9 7}
+After the 2nd iteration, min:3 swapped 7 with 3, Sorted Set = {2 3 8 6 4 5 9 7}
-After the 3rd iteration, swapped 8 with 4, Sorted Set = {2 3 4 6 8 5 9 7}
+After the 3rd iteration, min:4 swapped 8 with 4, Sorted Set = {2 3 4 6 8 5 9 7}
-After the 4th iteration, swapped 6 with 5, Sorted Set = {2 3 4 5 8 6 9 7}
+After the 4th iteration, min:5 swapped 6 with 5, Sorted Set = {2 3 4 5 8 6 9 7}
-After the 5th iteration, swapped 6 with 5, Sorted Set = {2 3 4 5 6 8 9 7}
+After the 5th iteration, min:6 swapped 8 with 6, Sorted Set = {2 3 4 5 6 8 9 7}
-After the 6th iteration, swapped 6 with 5, Sorted Set = {2 3 4 5 6 7 9 8}
+After the 6th iteration, min:7 swapped 8 with 7, Sorted Set = {2 3 4 5 6 7 9 8}
-After the 7th iteration, swapped 6 with 5, Sorted Set = {2 3 4 5 6 7 8 9}
+After the 7th iteration, min:8 swapped 9 with 8, Sorted Set = {2 3 4 5 6 7 8 9} // sorted

 After all 7 iterations have finished, Sorted Set = {2 3 4 5 6 7 8 9}